Isle of Man: Transport

 There is a comprehensive bus network, operated by the government-owned bus operator Bus Vannin.

 The Isle of Man Sea Terminal in Douglas has regular ferries to and from Heysham and to and from Liverpool, with a more restricted timetable operating in winter.
 The two vessels are Manannan and Manxman.
 The latter, named by the public in mid 2020 and built by Hyundai, arrived in 2023 and soon had largely taken over from the Ben My Chree.
 There are also limited summer-only services to and from Belfast and Dublin.
 The Dublin route also operates at Christmas.
 At the time of the Isle of Man TT a limited number of sailings operate to and from Larne in Northern Ireland.
 All ferries are operated by the Isle of Man Steam Packet Company.

 The only commercial airport on the island is the Isle of Man Airport at Ronaldsway.
 There are direct scheduled and chartered flights to numerous airports in the United Kingdom and Ireland.

 The island has a total of 688 mi of public roads, all of which are paved.
 There is no overriding national speed limit; only local speed limits are set, and some roads have no speed limit.
 Rules about reckless driving and most other driving regulations are enforced in a similar way to the UK.
-There is a requirement for regular vehicle examinations for some vehicles (similar to the MOT test in the UK).
+There is a requirement for regular vehicle examinations for new or imported vehicles (similar to the MOT test in the UK).

 The island used to have an extensive narrow-gauge railway system, both steam-operated and electric, but the majority of the steam railway tracks were taken out of service many years ago and the track removed.
 As of 2023, there is a steam railway between Douglas and Port Erin, an electric railway between Douglas and Ramsey and an electric mountain railway which climbs Snaefell.

 One of the oldest operating horse tram services is located on the sea front in the capital, Douglas.
 It was founded in 1876.